-This might be your first time you are hearing about the element known as molybdenum.
+This might be the first time you are hearing about the element named molybdenum.
 For starters, it belongs to the group of transition metals with an atomic number of 42.
 It does not occur naturally as it only exists in oxidation states in various minerals.

 Density: 10.49 g/cm3

 From historic times, silver has been valued as one of the most important minerals on the Earth, which is still the case today.
 Alongside its use in currency, it’s also used to make ornaments, tableware, and solar panels.
 Silver’s high electrical and thermal conductivity is the reason why it’s extensively used in the electronics industry for making conductors and coatings.

 Lead is soft and malleable and has a relatively low melting point.
 On Earth, lead is one of the commonly found elements alongside sulfur.
 It is now a well-accepted fact that lead was known to humans, even before 6000 BCE, and was probably used for metal smelting.